Built With Firefighters,

 Wildland Specific Stuff

-If you're on the wildland side:• Your fire shelter better be right there with you
+• Your fire shelter better be right there with you

 • Your helmet needs to meet NFPA 1977